Nech691/WorkShop_2/README.md

         * Settings > pages > branches > none -> main > save
         * Copy URL into README file
       * You can also download repositories from GitHub
         * Click on repository > green code button > download file as zip

+## Project

+* I created a night sky that slowly filled with stars for my third workshop project.
+I used VSCodium to make this sketch, as well as the *setInterval* function and newly created functions that I called back to later in the code.
+I also experimented with *alpha values* in the *fill()* function.
+Finally, I also explored the *mousePressed* function.